-With travellers rejecting frugality and digging deeper into their pockets to seek world-class experiences, the Indian travel and tourism industry is firming up plans to cash in on their arrivals.
+New Indian traveller drives change in tourism industry, With travellers digging deeper into their pockets to seek world-class experiences. the Indian travel and tourism industry is firming up plans to cash in on their arrivals.

-India has already moved up six places to rank 34th on World Travel and Tourism Competitive Index 2019 released recently by the World Economic Forum (WEF).
-And with the United Nations World Tourism Organisation (UNWTO) predicting the country to account for nearly 50 million tourists by 2020, the Indian travel and tourism industry is eyeing a bigger share of the world tourism pie.
+New Indian traveller drives change in tourism industry, India has moved up six places to rank 34th on World Travel.
+And Tourism Competitive Index 2019 released recently by the World Economic Forum. and with the United Nations World Tourism Organisation (UNWTO) predicting the country to account for nearly 50 million tourists by 2020.

 Data does indicate a rise in expenditure for air-travel and lodging, but what about something more niche, like cruises?

-“Russia, Turkey, Vietnam, China and South Africa are among the countries becoming popular,” said Sunil Gupta, MD & CEO of car rental company Avis India.
-“For domestic travel, people prefer to explore destinations in states like Kerala, Gujarat, Karnataka, Uttarakhand, Himachal Pradesh, Assam and Arunachal Pradesh,” he said.
+“Russia, Turkey, Vietnam, China and South Africa are among the countries.
+Becoming popular,” said Sunil Gupta, MD & CEO of car rental company Avis India.
+“For domestic travel, people prefer to explore destinations in states like Kerala, Uttarakhand, Himachal Pradesh and Arunachal Pradesh,” he said.

-Almost all the companies that spoke to lauded Prime Minister Narendra Modi’s invitation to countrymen to visit 15 destinations by 2022 and Finance Minister Nirmala Sitharaman’s promise of developing 17 model sites to encourage inbound tourism in her maiden budget speech.
+Almost all the companies that spoke to lauded Prime Minister Narendra Modi’s invitation to countrymen to visit destinations.
+Finance Minister Nirmala Sitharaman’s promise of developing 17 model sites to encourage inbound tourism in her maiden budget speech.

-Going ahead, Ithaka stresses upon the need for personalisation and trip curation along side travel deals, easy loan approvals and quick access to guidance for planning as both the travellers and the industry push the boundaries for new experiences.
+Eventually Going ahead, Ithaka stresses upon the need for personalisation and trip curation along side travel deals, easy loan approvals.
+Quick access to guidance for planning as both the travellers and the industry push the boundaries for new experiences.